ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 {{fig-example-AS-to-C-token-upload-failed}} shows another example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.

-In this example, the Access Token Response includes the parameter "token_upload" with value "false", which indicates that the AS has failed to upload the access token to the RS on behalf of C. The Access Token Response also includes the access token and the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+In this example, the Access Token Response includes the parameter "token_upload" with value the CBOR simple value false (0xf4), which indicates that the AS has failed to upload the access token to the RS on behalf of C. The Access Token Response also includes the access token and the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 Note that, even though the AS has failed to upload the access token to the RS, the response code 2.01 (Created) is used when replying to C, since the Access Token Request as such has been successfully processed at the AS, with the following issue of the access token.